gapsar/Neosextant/README.md

 Neosextant combines modern technology with time-tested astronomical calculations to determine your location.
 The process involves three main steps:

 1.  **Observation Acquisition**: The user points the device at a celestial object (like a star or planet) and captures an image.
-At the moment of capture, the app records the precise UTC time and the phone's orientation (pitch, azimuth, and roll) using its internal sensors.
+During the capture process (which may include a delay for exposure), the app averages the phone's orientation (pitch) using its internal sensors to reduce noise and improve accuracy.

 2.  **Astrometry (Plate-Solving)**: The captured image is passed to a powerful, on-device hybrid analysis engine.
       *   **Star Detection**: The app utilizes **`cedar-detect`**, a high-performance Rust binary, to rapidly extract star centroids from the image.
 If the Rust binary encounters an issue, it seamlessly falls back to the Python-based `tetra3` extractor.